-I will can larger batches for our pantry later but this early in the season I tend to make Refrigerator Dills a lot.
-They are crispy, tart and make use of the garlic that is just ready to harvest, and the the dill which is producing large, fragrant heads.
-My own garden up here in the hills is not giving us any cukes yet but the valley cukes are very good and they are just about giving them away at the farmer’s market.
+I will can larger batches for our pantry later but this early in the season I tend to make refrigerator dills a lot.
+They are crispy, tart, make use of the garlic that is just ready to harvest, and the dill which is producing large, fragrant heads.
+My own garden up here in the hills is not giving us any cukes yet, but the valley cukes are very good.
+They are all but giving them away down at the farmer’s market.
 I bought a pound yesterday and the pickles I made are chilling now.
 Here is the refrigerator dill pickle recipe I used.Print

 You will need:

 This is such a simple recipe that I often have my daughter make a jar before bed each night during the height of cucumber season.
 We can easily eat a jar every day as they make a great, cold snack after hot jobs like haying and weeding.
-This snack is perfect after a sweaty day like that because the salt replaces what you lose when you sweat.
+This snack is perfect after a sweaty day like that because the salt replaces the nutrients you lose.
 They dress up simple salad and sandwich meals when it’s too hot to cook.
 Enjoy!